PrefectHQ/prefect/docs/guides/automations.md

 We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.

-Let us create a simple extract method, that pulls the data from the endpoint.
+Let us create a simple extract method, that pulls the data from a random user data generator endpoint.

 ```python
 from prefect import flow, task, get_run_logger